 - The offer by the company to its employees of services or goods for free or at a cost lower than the market price.

-- The General Data Protection Regulation that regulates the protection of employee data.
+- The General Data Protection Regulation regulates the protection of employee data.

 - Gender Bias

-- A prejudice between genders in favor of one over the other.
+- A prejudice between genders in favour of one over the other.
 Bias can be conscious or unconscious and flag the hiring process or possible promotions.